 Vehicle Traffic Pedestrians / Cyclists Transit Property Ownership Adjacent Land Uses Parking and Loading Romans Avenue to Halifax Shopping Centre Four lanes (2 lanes each direction) separated by a median Heavy traffic volumes and high delays during AM / PM peak periods Walking: Though there are existing sidewalks, it is not an ideal walking environment due to heavy traffic volumes and a lack of separation between the sidewalk and traffic lanes, which reduces comfort for pedestrians.
-Cycling: Not currently an ideal cycling route due to heavy traffic Used by routes 2, 17, 80, 81, 2, and 330 Currently 20-25 buses (2-way) per hour in the PM peak HRM owns majority of property on both sides of the street due to long-term corridor preservation efforts.
-Residential No existing designated on- street parking or loading areas Halifax Shopping Centre to Connaught Avenue 5-6 lanes (including turn lanes to Halifax Shopping Centre) Short separation (approx. 100m) between Shopping Centre intersection and Connaught Avenue results in spillback of queues, causing congestion.
-Interaction of queues between intersections complicates access to local land uses including Halifax Shopping Centre. volumes and lack of dedicated space for bicycles.
+Cycling: Not currently an ideal and ingressive due to be a very traffic.
+Used by routes 2, 17, 80, 81, 2, and 330 Currently 20-25 buses (2-way) per hour in the PM peak HRM owns majority of property on both sides of the street due to long-term corridor preservation efforts.
+Residential Halifax Shopping Centre to Connaught Avenue 5-6 lanes (including turn lanes to Halifax Shopping Centre) Short separation (approx. 100m) between Shopping Centre intersection and Connaught Avenue results in spillback of queues, causing congestion.
+Interaction of queues between intersections complicates access to local land uses including Halifax Shopping Centre. cycling: Not currently an ideal cycling route due to heavy traffic volumes and lack of dedicated space for bicycles.
 The 2014-19 Active Transportation Priorities Plan envisions a multi-use path connection on the south side of Bayers Road between Vaughan Avenue and George Dauphinee Avenue, which would bypass Bayers Road.
 However, HRM Active Transportation Staff have expressed interest in the potential to integrate a multi-use path extending west of Vaughan Avenue on Bayers Road if right-of-way widening is considered.
-Used by routes 1, 29, 17, 80, 81, 2, and 330 Currently 30-35 buses (2-way) per hour in the PM peak HRM owns the parcel on the northwest corner of the Bayers Road - Connaught Avenue intersection Primarily commercial Connaught Avenue to Windsor Street Three lanes (2 westbound, 1 eastbound) Heavy traffic volumes and high delays during AM / PM peak periods Walking: Existing sidewalks and separation from traffic provide good walking environment.
+Used by routes 1, 29, 17, 80, 81, 2, and 330 Currently 30-35 buses (2-way) per hour in the PM peak HRM owns the parcel on the northwest corner of the Bayers Road - Connaught Avenue intersection Primarily commercial No existing designated onstreet parking or loading areas Connaught Avenue to Windsor Street Three lanes (2 westbound, 1 eastbound) Heavy traffic volumes and high delays during AM / PM peak periods Walking: Existing sidewalks and separation from traffic provide good walking environment.
 Cycling: Not currently an ideal cycling route due to heavy traffic volumes and lack of dedicated space for bicycles.
 Used by routes 1, 17, 80, 81, and 330 Currently 25-30 buses (2-way) per hour in the PM peak Private Primarily residential with some commercial On-street parking is limited to the section between Connolly Street and Dublin Street, most of which has time restrictions.